Practical Nursing Program Overview

 What do I need to do to start?

-Our admissions process will help you understand all the options surrounding your career education.
-An admissions representative will guide you through the enrollment process so that you feel comfortable, confident, and ready to start your first day of classes.
-We also conduct a career planning session to learn and discuss your interests, goals, and career objectives.
+Our admissions representatives are here to help you understand all the options surrounding starting your nursing education and will guide you through the enrollment process so that you are comfortable, confident, and ready to start your first day of classes.
+We start with a career planning session to learn about your unique interests and goals, will walk through all required documents and any necessary prerequisites, and help you develop a funding plan to help you achieve your goals.

 - Pass a criminal background check.